 Once the bride and groom and the witnesses are seated, the civil ceremony will begin with a welcome by the Registrar.
-The bride and groom will be asked in turn, to repeat a number of solemn declarations.
+The bride and groom will be asked to repeat a number of solemn declarations.
 There will include the choices you have made for your legal declarations and vows and your promises.

 After the bride and groom have been presented with their marriage certificate, there will be an opportunity for photographs to be taken.
-If you would like photographs to be taken during the Civil Ceremony, this needs to be discussed with the Registrar first.
+If you would like photographs during the Civil Ceremony, this needs to be discussed with the Registrar first.
 Wedding video recordings are allowed at civil wedding ceremonies.

-Some wedding venues have restrictions on confetti, so please discuss this with the Registrar who will be conducting your Civil Ceremony and the staff at your venue.
+Some wedding venues have restrictions on confetti, so please discuss this with the staff at your venue.

-Welcome – presentation of the Bride
+- Welcome – presentation of the Bride

-Introduction – reading option
+- Introduction – reading option

-Rings, Promises and Contracting words
+- Rings, Promises and Contracting words

-Signing of the Register (signing music)
+- The signing of the Register (signing music)

-Presentation of the marriage certificate and conclusion
+- Presentation of the marriage certificate and conclusion